 - Do not leave cars unattended when picking up or dropping off; and

 - Do not park in areas where orange cones signify a dangerous area.

 - Lost and Found

 Items that have the student’s name written on them are immediately returned to the child.
-Other items are placed in a barrel in the library.
+Other items are placed in a barrel in the Cafeteria.
 Students have an opportunity to view these items on a regular basis.

 Any items remaining in the Lost and Found barrel at the end of each month will be donated to charity.